stevenengler/socksns/README.md

 Usage: socksns [OPTIONS] <COMMAND>...

 Arguments:
   <COMMAND>...
           The command to run within the namespace

 Options:
       --debug
           Show debug-level log messages

       --proxy <LOCAL_PORT:EXT_ADDRESS:EXT_PORT>
+          Configure how connections are proxied.

-          Proxy TCP connections made to '127.0.0.1:LOCAL_PORT' within the new namespace to 'EXT_ADDRESS:EXT_PORT' outside of the namespace [default: 9050:localhost:9050]
+          Proxy TCP connections made to '127.0.0.1:LOCAL_PORT' within the new namespace to 'EXT_ADDRESS:EXT_PORT' outside of the namespace.

+          [default: 9050:localhost:9050]

+      --netns <PATH>
+          Use an existing network namespace instead of creating a new isolated one.

+          The program will be able to use all network interfaces within this namespace, possibly using them to access the Internet directly.
+If you wish to isolate the program's network traffic, you must configure the network namespace correctly.
+This option will also automatically enter the network namespace's user namespace.
+Elevated privileges may be required depending on how the user namespaces are structured.

   -h, --help
-          Print help information
+          Print help (see a summary with '-h')

   -V, --version
-          Print version information
+          Print version
 ```

 [crates.io]: https://crates.io/crates/socksns